MysteriousJ/Joystick-Input-Examples/README.md

 - LEDs
 - Audio

-Older joysticks supported HID force feedback, but not the controllers currently popular for games; XBox and PS4 controllers can't do rumble through HID.
+Specialty devices like flightsticks support HID force feedback, but not the controllers currently popular for games; XBox and PS4 controllers can't do rumble through HID.
 XInput provides a function to cause rumble on XBox controllers.
 You can set rumble and LED color on PS4 controllers by directly writing reverse-engineered data through RawInput.

 Some APIs have "Effects" for force feedback that get generalized and complex, but XBox and PS4 rumble is activated through two simple linear values—one for each motor in the gamepad.
 If a program never turns off rumble, XBox controllers will stop rumbling when the program terminates.
-PS4 controllers will continue to rumble, but stop after a few seconds of receiving no instructions.
+PS4 controllers will continue to rumble on Windows, but stop after a few seconds of receiving no instructions.

-## APIs
+## Windows APIs

 ### Multimedia
 Multimedia Joystick is the simplest HID API for Windows.
 The `Ex` version of the functions and structs support up to 16 controllers at a time, each with up to 32 buttons, 6 axes, and a hat.